 Dementia friendly environment checklist

-As part of Dementia Action Week 2019 we've produced this checklist to help you make your event as dementia friendly and inclusive as possible.
+Running an event or meting?
+We've produced this checklist to help you make your event as dementia friendly and inclusive as possible.

 There are simple steps you can take to include everyone, from inviting your local care home, or Alzheimer’s Society group, to making sure all signage is clear and there’s not too much noise.